Nada-S/Clicks_fraud_detection_with_Kafka_and_Flink/README.md

 # Clicks_fraud_detection_with_Kafka_and_Flink
 Detection of suspicious clicks on ads through a data stream analysis.
-Data stream the was read from kafka and processed on Flink
+The data stream was read from kafka and processed on Flink

 ## Analysis_and_outputs folder contains:
 [__Pre_analysis.ipynb__](https://github.com/Nada-S/Clicks_fraud_detection_with_Kafka_and_Flink/blob/master/Analysis_and_outputs/Pre_analysis.ipynb) : the upstream analysis of a sample of data to define 3 suspicious patterns